-- If all elements are present, the request will be presented to GAPR for transfer consideration.
-After a determination is made, the decision will be communicated via email to the student and the current faculty advisor. - If additional elements are needed, (i.e.: references, an interview & writing sample session, transcripts), the student will be notified of the items needed.
-When the additional documents have been received and placed in the student's file, and/or an interview and writing sample session have been completed, the request will be presented to GAPR for transfer consideration.
-After a determination is made, the decision will be communicated via email to the student and the current faculty advisor.
+If additional elements are needed, (i.e.: references, an interview & writing sample session, transcripts), the DGSS will notify the student of the items needed.
+When the additional documents have been received and placed in the student's file, and/or an interview & writing sample session has been completed, GAPR will make a determination and the DGSS will communicate the GAPR decision to the student and the current faculty advisor.